 Dynamic Viscosity Rating

-The carrier oil used within a particular pharmaceutical grade product plays a major contributing factor in the efficacy, the half-life and active-life.
+The carrier oil used within a particular pharmaceutical grade product plays a major contributing factor in the efficacy, the half-life, and active-life.
 The dynamic viscosity rating of the carrier oil appears to impact the half-life more than whether the carrier oil is organic or synthetic.
 The viscosity of the carrier oil impacts how readily the esterified Anabolic-Androgenic Steroid (AAS) leaves the injection depot after administration.
 Generally speaking; the lower the dynamic viscosity rating, the easier the pro-drug compounds can leave the depot and the faster the esterases & hydrolysate enzymes can start cleaving off the carbon atoms that comprise the ester.
 Organic Carrier Oils used by FDA complaint pharmaceutical companies do not raise CRP concentrations significantly, if at all.

 Even if the Active Pharmaceutical Ingredient (API) or pro-drug compound is exactly the same, the difference of viscosity between carrier oils could effectively lower the half-life of the compound by hours or even days.
-While simultaneously raising the risk for aromatization of 5-alpha reductase activity, as serum concentrations rise and peak rapidly following the administration.
+While simultaneously raising the risk for aromatization or 5-alpha reductase activity, as serum concentrations rise and peak rapidly following the administration.
 These hormonal fluctuations could also contribute to acne and other undesired side-effects, although they might be resolved with daily micro-injections to stabilize serum concentrations that way.

 Below are the (known) Dynamic Viscosity Ratings (mPa.s) for each commonly used carrier oil at room temperature (around 23.5 Celsius / 74 Fahrenheit):